Richie Laryea: International career

 In May 2016, Laryea was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 Laryea scored in the opening match against Guyana.

 Laryea received his first call up to the senior team on August 26, 2019, for two CONCACAF Nations League matches against Cuba.
 He made his debut in the first match on September 7, 2019.

 On March 25, 2021, Laryea scored his first goal for Canada in a 5–1 win over Bermuda in the team's first 2022 World Cup qualifying match.

 In June 2021, Laryea was named to Canada's 60-man preliminary squad for the 2021 CONCACAF Gold Cup.
 On July 1, he was named to the final 23-man squad.
+Canada went on to reach the semi-finals of the tournament, where they were defeated 2–1 by Mexico.

 In November 2022, Laryea was called up to the squad for the 2022 FIFA World Cup.
+Reflecting on Canada's group stage exit at the tournament, Laryea said it taught the squad that international football is "a game of margins", emphasizing the importance of taking chances and limiting opponents' threats against elite opposition.

-In June 2023, Laryea was named to Canada's final squad for the 2023 CONCACAF Nations League Finals.
-On June 19 Laryea was named to the 23-man squad for the 2023 CONCACAF Gold Cup.
+In June 2023, Laryea was named to Canada's final squad for the 2023 CONCACAF Nations League Finals, with Canada reaching the final, only to suffer a 2–0 defeat against the United States.
+On June 19, Laryea was named to the 23-man squad for the 2023 CONCACAF Gold Cup.

-In June 2024, Laryea was called-up to the Canadian squad for the 2024 Copa América.
+In June 2024, Laryea was called-up to the Canadian squad for the 2024 Copa América, where the team achieved a fourth-place finish, losing 4–3 to Uruguay on penalties in the third place play-off following a 2–2 draw.

+On May 29, 2026, Laryea was selected in the 26-man squad for the 2026 FIFA World Cup.
+Deputising for injured captain Alphonso Davies at left-back, Laryea started in all five of Canada's matches as they reached the round of 16.